MarsRaptor/raptor-ecs/README.md

 The library revolves around the following objects :

-* **Entity:** contains an unique identifier, generated automatically on instaciation.
+* **Entity:** contains an unique identifier, generated automatically on instantiation.
 * **Manager:** abstract class that can be implemented for utility purposes, Managers observe Entity manipulations in a given Context.
 * **ComponentManager:** manages all instances of a given Component, allows for retrieval for a given Entity
 * **EntityManager:** manages all Entities in a given Context